Texas does not have a state income tax, making it one of the few states in the US without such a tax.

 Even though Texas had a total tax burden of approximately 9.8% in 2018, and it’s one of the most affordable states to live in, it’s not all unicorns and rainbows.
 You need to keep several factors in mind to determine whether or not living in the Lone-Star State can help you save money.

 Just because there’s no income tax doesn’t mean your yearly taxes won’t add up significantly.
-To get the full picture, here’s a quick breakdown of the pros and cons of living in Texas.
+To get the whole picture, here’s a quick breakdown of the pros and cons of living in Texas.

 Pros

-- You won’t need to worry about paying a tax for your income no matter how large it becomes
+- You won’t need to worry about paying a tax on your income, no matter how large it becomes

 - Texas doesn’t tax inheritances